By Guest Blogger Kristen Bagwell

 Getting there is a snap and will take you 4-5 hours depending on where you live in the Triad.
 You’ll arrive in a place that combines modern and historic times, and is unlike any other spot in the USA.

 Depending on what you want to visit, there are multiple places you could stay.
 We spent a lot of time in Colonial Williamsburg when I was a kid.
 It reminds me a bit of Old Salem, and is the nation’s largest living history museum, showcasing 18th century ways of life.
 There are 4-5 hotels within walking distance of Colonial Williamsburg, and most are kid-friendly.
 There are also multiple hotel chain options in the area, along with bed and breakfasts and even a resort or two (in case you decide to leave the kids at home!).
 Let’s think about some more activities of interest, and that will make the lodging choice a bit easier.

 You can walk through Yorktown and see other historic sites including the Nelson House (home to Governor Thomas Nelson, Jr., a signer of the Declaration of Independence) and the Yorktown Victory Monument.
-Admission is $10 for adults and free for kids under 16, and the site is open from 9am to 5pm daily.
-Historic Jamestowne is the original site where John Smith and company established the first permanent English colony in the New World, and there are still some of the original buildings and foundations there to see.
-Visit separately for $10 (adults; kids are free) or get your tickets at Yorktown and then see Jamestowne for free!
+Admission is $15 for adults and free for kids under 16, and the site is open from 9am to 5pm daily.
+Historic Jamestown is the original site where John Smith and company established the first permanent English colony in the New World, and there are still some of the original buildings and foundations there to see.
+Visit separately for a small fee, or get your tickets at Yorktown and then see Jamestown for free!

 There are too many things to do in Williamsburg to fit in one blog post, but I hope one of these ideas has inspired you to head north!
 If you want to wait a bit, be sure to check the Williamsburg website to see what fun holiday and fall events are in store.
 Enjoy!